 A pledge is a promise to donate money to the church within a 12-month period.
 Our gifts our considered “continuous,” that is, once a pledge is made, that gift will continue each year.
 However, everyone is given an opportunity to revisit the amount of their gift every 12 months.
 Although gifts can be paid in any time frame or increments, it is very helpful to think of your gift in terms of a monthly amount of financial support.

 Our church is self-sustaining and all members contribute time, talent and treasure by attending services, volunteering, becoming engaged in the many ongoing activities this church offers, and giving regular financial contributions.

 We strive to be a congregation of generous givers, and recognize the joy and satisfaction that comes with being able to share our resources, financial and otherwise, to build our blessed community.
 Our financial contributions are an investment we make in living our values and creating a home where those values are nurtured and thrive.
 Major areas of investments are children’s religious education, adult and youth religious education and programs, social justice and our worship and music programs.

 While the amount of your pledge is a personal decision, it is hoped that members will either pledge 5% of their income or give serious consideration to a plan to reach the 5% level within three years.
-If your financial situation makes any contribution impossible, you may make a confidential waiver request for an annual waiver from Cheri Taylor, our Membership Development Coordinator.
+If your financial situation makes any contribution impossible, you may make a confidential waiver request for an annual waiver from Lynne Jacoby, our Membership Development Coordinator.